-You can edit the posts or pages in two ways.
+You can edit posts or pages in two ways.

-1) Open the list with posts, for example, and click the Edit button by hovering on the needed post:
+1) Open the list with products, for example, and click the Edit button by hovering on the needed product:

 2) Another way can be useful, when some plugins create the fly pages which are only represented by permalink.
 In such case you can use the admin bar edit option to define content restriction:

 In both cases you can find the metabox Site Access Restriction.
 It looks the same as in Settings → Post Types tab, and it works the same.
 The difference is - in plugin Settings you define global settings for all posts of chosen type, and in metabox you can configure Access Restriction for specific post that overrides global settings.
-And here you can also choose the option Follow global options for this post type.
-So, let's set the specific date when the chosen product will be available for users in the Access denied X days from registration.
+And here you can also choose the option Follow access global options for this post type.
+So, let's set the specific date when the chosen product will be available for users in the Access restricted by specific date/time.
 As a result, this post will be not available on any other day except 5th November.

 When you change the settings don't forget to click the button Update or Publish at the top right to save the changes.